ccme-tmc/gap3a/doc/source/dev/coding.rst

 ^^^^^^

 * Strict ANSI Fortran90 should be used.
 Features marked as obsolescent in F90/95 should be avoided.
 * Whenever possible, *free-form* source format should be used.
-In this case, code should start from the first column.
+In this case, code should start from the **1st** column.
 * Any code should be written in **lower-case** form.
 * ``use`` statements should include the ``only`` option and the corresponding list of global variables used by the subroutine, unless all the variables in the module are used.
 * Extra indentation of *2* columns should be added inside each loop level.